smugglys/translatomatic/README.md

 To extract strings from some source files, use the extract command, e.g.

-    $ translatomatic extract file.rb
+    $ translatomatic strings file.rb

 ### Displaying strings from a resource bundle

-To display the *store.description* and *store.name* properties in English, German, and French:
+To read and display the *store.description* and *store.name* properties from local resource files in English, German, and French:

     $ translatomatic display --locales=en,de,fr \
         resources/strings.properties store.description store.name